SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can use the abbreviated form anytime the value's type is already known.

-If enumeration has raw values, those values are determined as part of the declaration, which means every instance of a particular enumeration case always has the same raw value.
+If an enumeration has raw values, those values are determined as part of the declaration, which means every instance of a particular enumeration case always has the same raw value.